-vacancies during 2014 of 19.7% which is good news for those
+vacancies during 2014 of 19.7% which was good news for those then at

 STEM - Science, Technology, Engineering and Mathematics